atcbosselut/comet-commonsense/README.md

 python scripts/data/make_conceptnet_data_loader.py
 ```

-For the ATOMIC dataset, if you'd like to make a data loader for only a subset of the relation types, comment out any relations in lines 17-25.
-For ConceptNet if you'd like to map the relations to natural language analogues, set ```opt.data.rel = "language"```
+For the ATOMIC KG, if you'd like to make a data loader for only a subset of the relation types, comment out any relations in lines 17-25.
+For ConceptNet if you'd like to map the relations to natural language analogues, set ```opt.data.rel = "language"``` in line 26.
+If you want to initialize unpretrained relation tokens, set ```opt.data.rel = "relation"```

 <h1> Setting the ATOMIC configuration files </h1>